-AP® English Language vs. AP® English Literature
+AP® English Language vs. AP® English Literature | What Should You Choose?

-If you plan to enroll in AP® English classes, you may be confused when choosing between AP English Literature and AP English Language.
-While these two courses sound similar to each other, they are, in fact, vastly different in their content and end-of-course assessment.
+If you plan to enroll in AP® English classes, you may be confused between AP Literature and Language.
+In this guide, we’ll discuss their differences, exam format, what you’ll learn, and how you’ll be assessed.

 AP English Language vs. AP English Literature

-In the AP English Literature course, you will delve into the world of fiction, including novels, short stories, poetry, and plays.
+1. In the AP English Literature course, you will delve into the world of fiction, including novels, short stories, poetry, and plays.
 Your exploration will involve in-depth study and analysis of elements such as plot, characterization, theme, and how the narrator or author constructs mise-en-scene.
 In addition, you’ll learn about literary devices like allegories, analogies, and metaphors to understand how they are used to convey deeper meaning in the text.

 AP English Language, however, is a whole different story.
 This course aims to teach you the usage of grammar and rhetoric in standard written and oral English.
 You’ll study non-fictional texts like historical documents, biographies, memoirs, research articles, and speeches to analyze how language is used to argue or convey a point of view by the author.
 As you journey through the course, you’ll also learn about the author's strategies to persuade and inform their audience.

-The AP English Lit exam will test your analytical skills and critical interpretation of fictional literature.
+1. The AP English Lit exam will test your analytical skills and critical interpretation of fictional literature.
 You'll be asked to demonstrate your understanding of how the author uses literary devices, characters, setting, plot, and narrative structure to establish a specific point of view and give the text a deeper meaning.
-Our page on the AP English Literature and Composition course is here to help you learn about the course topics and skills.
+Our page on the AP English Literature and Composition CED is here to help you learn about the course topics and skills.

-The AP Language exam is slightly longer than the AP Literature exam.
+1. The AP Language exam is slightly longer than the AP Literature exam.
 The AP Lang exam lasts 3 hours and 15 minutes, while the AP Lit exam lasts 3 hours.
 You will have one hour to finish the MCQ section of both exams.
 However, the difference comes in Section II, where you will get an extra 15 minutes to complete the FRQs on the AP Language exam as compared to the AP Lit exam.

-The AP Lit exam also gives you less time per question in the MCQ section than the AP Lang exam.
+The AP Literature exam also gives you less time per question in the MCQ section than the AP Lang exam.
 That's because the AP Lit exam requires you to answer 55 MCQs in 1 hour, compared to the 45 MCQs on the AP Lang exam.

 The scoring structure for both exams is similar, with more weight given to the MCQ section of the AP Lang and AP Lit exams.
 Looking at the actual prompts from both exams can also help you understand how they differ.
-Check out AP English Lit's past FRQs and compare them with recent AP English Lang's FRQs to gauge their exam format.
+Check out AP English Lit's past FRQs and compare them with AP English Lang's past FRQs to gauge their exam format.

 Did you know?